 Leveraged buyouts (LBOs), where one firm acquires another firm using debt to finance the purchase, are a classical situation where APV is used.
-APV method is the most practical for this situation because of the changing capital structure.
+The APV method is the most practical for this situation because of the changing capital structure.

-Other metrics: WACC and FTE method
+Other Metrics: WACC and FTE Methods

-WACC is calculated as:
+A firm’s WACC is calculated as:

 Where D = the firm’s debt and E = firm’s equity, both at market values.

 rd = cost of debt, rE = cost of equity, τ = tax rate.

 The project value is computed by discounting streams of the firm’s free cash flow with WACC.

 The Flow to Equity (FTE) method calculates the firm’s levered cash flow to equity (LCFE) using the following formula:

 LCFE = Unlevered Cash Flow – Interest × (1 – tax rate),

 LCFE is then discounted with rE to get the value of equity.